Microsoft/azure-docs.cs-cz/articles/azure-monitor/app/status-monitor-v2-api-disable-monitoring.md

 ## <a name="parameters"></a>Parametry

 ### <a name="-verbose"></a>-Verbose
-**Společný parametr.** Tento přepínač použijte na výstup podrobných protokolů.
+**Společný parametr.** Chcete-li zobrazit podrobné protokoly použijte tento přepínač.

 ## <a name="output"></a>Výstup